Polynomial interpolation of modular forms for Hecke groups: Inversion of Schwarz's inverse triangle function

 In Raleigh's notation, after taking exponentials,

 the right side of which has a power series in $J_m$ with rational coefficients.
-Writing $X_m = x_m/A_m$ we can regard $X_m = X_m(J_m)$ as a power series in $J_m$.
-Following \cite{lehner1954note} and \cite{raleigh1962fourier}, we inverted this power series to obtain one for the modular function $J_m$.
-Let $\mathscr{I}$ be a formal operation taking a power series $\sigma(v)$ to its inverse; that is, if $u=\sigma(v)$ then $v = \mathscr{I}(\sigma)(u)$.
+Writing $X_m = x_m/A_m$ we can regard $X_m = X_m(J_m)$ as a power series in $J_m$ with rational coefficients.
+Following \cite{lehner1954note} and \cite{raleigh1962fourier}, we inverted this power series to obtain one for the modular function $J_m$, also with rational coefficients.
+By construction, the Fourier expansion of $J_m$ in $X_m$ is normalized so that the coefficient of $1/X_m$ is $1$. \footnote{\cite{raleigh1962fourier}, equation (12).} Let $\mathscr{I}$ be a formal operation taking a power series $\sigma(v)$ to its inverse; that is, if $u=\sigma(v)$ then $v = \mathscr{I}(\sigma)(u)$.
 Let $Y_m(J)$ be a power series such that

 and hence